zorael/kameloso/README.md

 workerThreads               3
 ```

-The port to use for secure connections is **6697** (alternatively **443**).
+The port to use for secure connections is **6697** (or rarely **443**).
 For a non-encrypted connection, while heavily discouraged, use the default port **6667**.

 #### **Long story**

 To connect to Twitch servers, you must first compile the `twitch` build configuration to include Twitch support. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) are already built this way.**

 You will also require an [*authorisation token*](https://en.wikipedia.org/wiki/OAuth).
-Assuming you have a configuration file set up to connect to Twitch, it will automatically start a terminal wizard requesting one on program startup, if none is present.
-Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
+Assuming you have a configuration file set up to connect to Twitch, such as with `--setup-twitch`, it will automatically start a terminal wizard requesting one on program startup, **if** none is present.
+Run the bot with `--set twitch.keygen` to force it if it doesn't, which it won't if you already have a token and it merely expired.
 (They last about 60 days.)

-It will open a browser window in which you are asked to log into Twitch *on Twitch's own servers*.
-Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.
+It will open a browser window in which you may be asked to log into Twitch *on Twitch's own servers*, if you are not already logged in.
+Verify that it's truly Twitch by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Do note that at no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with all this is open for audit; [`requestTwitchKey` in `plugins/twitch/providers/twitch.d`](source/kameloso/plugins/twitch/providers/twitch.d).